jae250/jae250.github.io/about.md

 ### More Information

-the place to write down the lesssons learned from the journey.
+the place to write down the lessons learned from the journey.